 Oh no!
 Go Go!
 There’s a tiny Spider-Man parody cameo in that issue.
 We’d better to get to that…but after ASM #58.

-Now let’s get to the Editor’s review of the Spidey-Man story.
+Now let’s get to the Editor’s review of the Spidey-Man story, at Not Brand Echh #6 (Story 3).
 But first, the web total for the entire issue.

 Factor in the 4 webs that our Editor gave to the Spidey story, plus adding a bit for the cool Marie Severin cover and it all averages out to a total of 4 webs for the book.